Who are we

 Wherever possible and appropriate we will seek consent from a parent or guardian before collecting or using information about children or adults at risk.

-Receiving marketing information from NCT will always be your choice and we will only send you marketing if you have opted in.
-You can change your mind at any time and we will keep your preferences up to date.
+Receiving marketing information from the National Churches Trust will always be your choice You can change your mind at any time and we will keep your preferences up to date.
 You can contact us on 0207 222 0605, firstname.lastname@example.org or by writing to us at 7 Tufton Street, London, SW1P 3QB at any time to be removed from our lists.

 Where does your personal data come from?